gcruzgar/UKsurvey/README.md

 # UKsurvey

 UKsurvey contains information on the Understanding society survey dataset.
 It serves as a starting point for manipulation of the dataset, offering several scripts to track events as well as to generate a population seed and a transition probability matrix for household microsimulation.
+Check the [impact story](docs/SPENSER_impact_story.pdf) for a summary of this project.

 ## Table of contents
 - **1.** [Introduction](#introduction)